 Targeted area - 7.
-Accuracy of information

-The accuracy of our information is included for more assurance based on our own internal assessment and minor errors in our recent reporting.
+Accuracy of information Why we included this as a targeted area The accuracy of our information is included for more assurance based on our own internal assessment and minor errors in our recent reporting.
 To reduce the risk of errors happening we have applied an increased amount of rigour in our assurance to improve the accuracy of our published information.
 What we said we would do and the assurance that we said we would carry out.
 An update on our progress and key assurance findings There are still opportunities for us to prevent the small number of errors in the data we publish.
 We will share these cases with our reporting and assurance communities to make sure they are aware of the data checks they need to carry out to prevent errors from happening.
 Where errors in our data have been identified, we have spoken with the relevant data providers to see what additional checks can be put in place.
 We spoke about our learnings with our data providers and data managers as part of our APR launch event.
 We have also put in place additional quality assurance checks on the tables in this year's APR.
 On occasions our reported data can be out of line with the historical trend.
 Where data is materially different from previous years we will improve our explanation of the trend it is showing.
 We spoke about our learnings with our data providers and data managers as part of our APR launch event.
 We have also put in place additional quality assurance checks on the tables in this year's APR.
 Each year we seek to improve our reporting, which can lead to a change from previous years.
 We will explain clearly where we have made improvements to reporting and any material impacts this has on the data.
 A review of our Level 1 and Level 2 assurance processes has taken place throughout the year.
 We have strengthened the assurance statement, which is the internal statement our data providers, data managers and senior leaders make to confirm the accuracy of their data and the steps they have taken to confirm this.
 We need to be confident that every piece of information is in the correct format.
 We will strengthen our internal processes to ensure that the data is reported in the correct format and is in line with the guidance.
 We spoke about our learnings with our data providers and data managers as part of our APR launch event.
 We have also put in place additional quality assurance checks on the tables in this year's APR.
 We are also using new technologies to control and protect our data sources with suitably documented quality checks and change controls to prevent accidental corruption.
 To make sure we deliver assurance to a consistent quality, our data providers and data managers are required to document how they produce and check their data.
-Our data providers and data managers regularly review their reporting procedures to see how data can be further improved or automated.
-Our SAP improvement programme should allow our data providers and data managers to take advantage of new technologies to control and check the quality of our data in the future.
+Our data providers and data managers regularly review